The second round of PPP loans was approved by Congress in December 2020, as part of the second coronavirus stimulus package.

 Applicants can expect to receive funds relatively quickly, within a few days of application.
 This is slower than the first round—initially, many PPP borrowers received funds the same day they applied—but that’s because the SBA has added in more fraud checks and vetting in order to avoid some of the issues with the initial round of PPP loans.

 Applying for a PPP loan could help you keep your business afloat as we begin to come out of the coronavirus slump.
-At AG FinTax, we’re dedicated to helping small business owners through the PPP application and forgiveness process.
+At AG FinTax, we’re dedicated to helping Small Businesses through the PPP application and forgiveness process.
 If you need help, get in touch!